orjangj/cookbook/security/secure_boot.md

 - Enable hardware isolation through Trusted Execution Environment (TEE)

-**Key revocation** is the process of revoking keys on a device whose private key countarpart has been compromised.
+**Key revocation** is the process of revoking keys on a device whose private key counterpart has been compromised.
 If such a discovery is made, it's important to have a proper plan of action in place to ensure devices can be kept secure as compromised keys can be used to "circumvent" the intended function of the secure boot process.
 When a key has been successfully revoked, the key can no longer be used to authenticate images signed with the corresponding private key.
-This also affects any backup images that may already recide in device storage memory if they were signed with the private key.
+This also affects any backup images that may already reside in device storage memory if they were signed with the compromised private key.

 **Rollback protection** ensures earlier versions of an image containing security vulnerabilities cannot be executed on the device.
 Whether or not the rollback